 Tail rubbing can become a habit.
 So, if you follow these recommendations, you should see the skin improve quickly.
 Handy salve has cooled down the worst cases within minutes.
 However, without thinking, your horse may still sit on its tail for a few days.
 Continue treatment.
 Within a few days, the horse will forget to rub.

 Keeping these principles in mind, you can stop tail rubbing and hot spots, too.
-Opt for healthy practices, like body clipping, and products.
+Opt for healthy practices, like daily currying, and choosing quality products.
 If need be, a handy salve can break the itching cycle, and an all-in-one shampoo enriches to keep you out of the loop by enriching skin and hair.
-Both products kill irritants while soothing, cooling, moisturizing and fortifying skin, roots and hair for rapid healing and re-growth.
+Both products are available in a Skin Pack to kill irritants while soothing, cooling, moisturizing and fortifying skin, roots and hair for rapid healing and re-growth.
 With these sensibilities and routines, your beloved animals can always be comfortable in their skin.

 Ruthann Smith has spent a lifetime studying sound horsemanship- both as a groom for top international horses and as a renowned braider.
 Quietly twisting manes atop a ladder, she watched and learned in some of the best stables in the world.